Verifying Learning-Based Robotic Navigation Systems

-Further analyzing the results, we observed that PPO models tended to be safer to use than those trained by other algorithms: they usually had the fewest violations, per property.
+Further analyzing the results, we observed that PPO models tended to be safer to use than those trained by other algorithms: they usually had the fewest violations per property.
 However, there are cases in which PPO proved less successful.
 For example, our results indicate that PPO-trained models are more prone to enter an \alternatingLoop than those trained by Reinforce.
-Specifically, $214$ ($82.3\%$) of the PPO models have been found to enter this undesired state, compared to $145$ ($55.8\%$) of the Reinforce models.
-We also point out that, similar to the case with collision properties, all DDQN models violated this property.
+Specifically, $214$ ($82.3\%$) of the PPO models have entered this undesired state, compared to $145$ ($55.8\%$) of the Reinforce models.
+We also point out that, similarly to the case with collision properties, \emph{all} DDQN models violated this property.

 Finally, when considering $12$-step cycles (either \leftCycle or \rightCycle), $44.8\%$ of the DDQN models entered such cycles, compared to $30.7\%$ of the Reinforce models, and just $12.4\%$ of the PPO models.
 In computing these results, we computed the fraction of violations (\sat queries) out of the number of queries that did not time out or fail, and aggregated \sat results for both cycle directions.